 SEAI Heat Pump grant

-SEAI currently offer a grant to the value of €6,500 for the installation of air to water heat pumps to all homeowners whose homes were built and occupied before 2011.
+SEAI currently offer a grant to the value of up to €6,500 for the installation of air to water heat pumps to all homeowners whose homes were built and occupied before 2011.
 This is defined as the date your electricity meter was installed.
 To qualify for a heat pump system grant the dwelling must have low heat loss to ensure the heat pump system performs well and electricity bills are not too high.

 The application for the grant can be made here